Meet Our Staff

 Traye Holland, Mental Health Training and Development Specialist

 Traye (he/him/his) has been working in mental health ever since he was twenty years old, starting out in his home state of Oklahoma.
 An avid lover of mental health, he is happy to bring his experience and skillset to the University of New Mexico.
-As the Mental Health Training and Development Specialist, he provides outreach, trainings, and activities across UNM and its branch campuses all to promote mental wellness for students, with specialties in stress management, suicide prevention, and TAO.
+As the Mental Health Training and Development Specialist, he provides outreach, trainings, and activities across UNM and its branch campuses all to promote mental wellness for students, with specialties in stress management, and suicide prevention.
 In his spare time, he likes to read or play video games with friends.

 Lizbeth Olivarez, Peer Educator and Student Advocate